nalbr184/shortcircuit/README.md

-# shortcircuit
+# Welcome!
-Team Short Circuit's repository for ME EN 330.
+This is team Short Circuit's repository for ME EN 330.